 January 1 – New Year’s Day

 New Year’s Day marks the beginning of the New Year and the most celebrated public holiday, often observed with fireworks at the stroke of midnight as the New Year starts in each time zone.
 Other global New Years' Day traditions include making New Year's resolutions and calling one's friends and family.

-Now that you know how much this season can mean for your overall business results in 2016, and what key dates you need to invest most on your marketing efforts, stay tuned for our next article, where we’ll explore the essential tools and platforms you need to cover to make sure your business is Christmas-ready!
+Now that you know how much this season can mean for your overall business results, and what key dates you need to invest most on your marketing efforts, stay tuned for our next article, where we’ll explore the essential tools and platforms you need to cover to make sure your business is Christmas-ready!